rankaakshay40/Application-observability-via-otel-kubernetes/README.md

 Check on browser: 127.0.0.1/metrics and we will see the metrics

+for Tempo which is authenticated, we need tempo.crt file in the kubernetes cluster and we need to mount the voiumes, we will create the secret for this

+kubectl create secret generic tempo-ca-cert --from-file=tempo-ca-crt=/home/ec2-user/Tempo_auth/tempo.crt -n xmon

 Now make a folder named *Opentelemetry* inside that we should have our otel-config file